COSBlab/IPL-workshop/DAY-1/README.md

   ```
   The script will generate ```template.pdb``` with only the desired chains.

-* prepare an alignment file in MODELLER (pir) format with the sequences of the chains to model.
-This file is constructed from the alignment obtained with MAFFT with a few modifications:
+* prepare an alignment file in MODELLER format (pir) with the sequences of the chains to model (C, I, and K).
+  This file can be easily constructed from the alignment obtained with MAFFT with a few modifications:
   1. The sequence of the template should start with the following header:
   ```
   >P1;template